 long and luxurious name might seem like a good idea at the onset, but when you have to say said name over (and over) again, you might wish you had opted for something shorter on their birth certificate.
 Because even though a long name can be lovely, it can sure be a mouthful.
 So if you’re thinking of a first or a middle name for your baby, short and sweet (just like your little lady) might be the way to go.

 But once you’re sold on the monosyllabic moniker, you might come up empty-handed on names that only have one syllable.
-Don’t worry, because here are 30 1-syllable girl names that say it all.
+Don’t worry, because here are some beautiful one-syllable girl names that say it all.

 Your baby won’t be a plain Jane with this name.
 From the Hebrew meaning “God is gracious,” Jane is a name that never goes out of style.
 You can make it more modern by adding a Y to it, making it Jayne.

 Claire is a girl’s name of French origin.
-It means “enlightened” or “bright, clear,” which is how you might feel about life now that your new baby girl is in the world.
+It means “enlightened, bright or clear,” which is how you might feel about life now that your new baby is in the world.

 Looking for a name that is more natural in origin?
 Try Brooke, which means, well, a brook.
 It’s of English origin, and it symbolizes a small stream.

 Dawn is an ideal name for a newborn who doesn’t know her days from her nights yet.
 It’s an Old English name that means “the first appearance of light” or “daybreak.”
 Dawn is definitely shorter than Sunrise, and while it’s still a modern name, it dates back to, you know, the dawn of times.

 Of Hebrew origin, Anne is a girl’s name that means “He (God) has favored me.”
 It can also be spelled Ann as well, and is a variation of the name Hannah, too.